gcc-mirror/gcc/gcc/config/sh/sh.md

 ;; selected to copy QImode regs.
 If one of them happens to be allocated ;; on the stack, reload will stick to movqi insn and generate wrong ;; displacement addressing because of the generic m alternatives.
-;; With the movqi_reg_reg being specified before movqi it will be intially ;; picked to load/store regs.
+;; With the movqi_reg_reg being specified before movqi it will be initially ;; picked to load/store regs.
 If the regs regs are on the stack reload will ;; try other insns and not stick to movqi_reg_reg.
 ;; The same applies to the movhi variants.